Unhealthy Diet Linked To Poor Mental Health, Study Finds

 The link between diet quality and mental health has not been thoroughly researched, however.

-A new study by the Loma Linda University School of Public Health explores the relationship between food and psychological well-being, diet and mental health.
+A new study by the Loma Linda University School of Public Health explores the relationship between food and psychological well-being, diet, and mental health.

-Published in The International Journal of Food Sciences and Nutrition, and authored by Jim E. Banta, Gina Segovia-Siapco, Christine Betty Crocker, Danielle Montoya, and Noara Alhusseini, “Mental health status and dietary intake among California adults: a population-based survey” is an analysis of 245,891 surveys representing 27.7 million adults annually.
+Published in the International Journal of Food Sciences and Nutrition, and authored by Jim E. Banta, Gina Segovia-Siapco, Christine Betty Crocker, Danielle Montoya, and Noara Alhusseini, “Mental health status and dietary intake among California adults: a population-based survey” is an analysis of 245,891 surveys representing 27.7 million adults annually.

 For the study, Loma Linda University School of Public Health researchers used data from the California Health Interview Survey (the largest health survey in the United States) conducted between 2005 and 2015.